Click here for international medical scientific information about Oncology for Healthcare Professionals.

 Treatment sequencing outcomes in LUX-Lung 3, 6 and 7

-The LUX-Lung 3, LUX-Lung 6 and LUX-Lung 7 clinical trials investigated afatinib in the first-line treatment of patients with EGFR mutation-positive NSCLC.
-Of the 553 patients with common EGFR mutations (Del19 and L858R) who received first-line afatinib in the LUX-Lung 3, 6 and 7 trials and later discontinued treatment, subsequent therapy was given in 394 (71%) patients.
-There was no relevant difference in treatment duration with subsequent therapies between Del19 and L858R mutation subgroups.8 Interestingly, 37 patients received osimertinib after first-line afatinib, the majority in third-line treatment or beyond; median time on osimertinib in any treatment line was 20.2 months (95% CI: 12.8–31.5 months).8 After a median follow-up of 4.7 years, median OS in patients treated with sequential afatinib and osimertinib had not yet been reached at the data cut-off.8
+The LUX-Lung 3, LUX-Lung 6 and LUX-Lung 7 clinical trials investigated afatinib in the first-line treatment of patients with EGFR mutation-positive advanced NSCLC.
+Of the 553 patients with common EGFR mutations (Del19 and L858R) who received first-line afatinib in the LUX-Lung 3, 6 and 7 trials and later discontinued treatment, second-line therapy was given in 394 (71%) patients.16 A subanalysis of the LUX-Lung 3 and 6 trials by national reimbursement policy suggests that up to 88% of patients in countries with universal reimbursement policies may receive second-line therapy after discontinuation of first-line afatinib.8

 CI, confidence interval; NE, non-estimable; OS, overall survival.

-T790M is the major mechanism of acquired resistance to afatinib.
-No clinical characteristics or EGFR mutation types have been described that are associated with acquired T790M.10,11 A single-centre, retrospective analysis of 48 Austrian patients with EGFR mutation-positive Stage IV lung adenocarcinoma who had been treated with afatinib for at least 3 months was carried out and 23% of patients had received first-generation EGFR TKIs prior to afatinib.12 In this study, the objective response rate (ORR) in all patients was 90% and the median duration of response was 12.5 months (95% CI: 9–14).12 The EGFR T790M mutation was present in 27/48 (56%) of patients who progressed after initially achieving disease control for ≥3 months with afatinib; the ORR with afatinib in these patients was 93%.12 These 27 patients were then treated with osimertinib, with an ORR of 81%.12 At the time of analysis, osimertinib treatment was ongoing in 11 (41%) patients.
-Median time on sequential treatment with afatinib and osimertinib was 25.0 months (95% CI: 20–33 months).12 Emergence of the EGFR T790M mutation did not appear to correlate with any baseline characteristics.12
+A single-centre, retrospective analysis of 48 Austrian patients with EGFR mutation-positive Stage IV lung adenocarcinoma who had been treated with afatinib for at least 3 months was carried out and 23% of patients had received first-generation EGFR TKIs prior to afatinib.18 In this study, the objective response rate (ORR) in all patients was 90% and the median duration of response was 12.5 months (95% CI: 9–14).18 The EGFR T790M mutation was present in 27/48 (56%) of patients who progressed after initially achieving disease control for ≥3 months with afatinib; the ORR with afatinib in these patients was 93%.18 These 27 patients were then treated with osimertinib, with an ORR of 81%.18 At the time of analysis, osimertinib treatment was ongoing in 11 (41%) patients.
+Median time on sequential treatment with afatinib and osimertinib was 25.0 months (95% CI: 20–33 months).18 Emergence of the EGFR T790M mutation did not appear to correlate with any baseline characteristics.18

 Afatinib in Japanese patients with EGFR mutation-positive NSCLC